mihhdu/Enhanced-REFramework/README.md

 ### Enhanced ReFrameWork Template ###
 **Enhanced Robotic Enterprise Framework**

-The role of the framework is to be an engine that will run business logic in a safe and reproducible manner.
-This engine should serves the following purpose:

-* deliver a platform upon which to build business logic
-* run and report on execution of said business logic.
-* manage transaction exception recovery independently of the business logic.
-* offer a mechanism to abort process execution in certain cases where continuing is destructive.
-* achieve layer separation (business only edits business code).
+A UiPath Studio template upon which you can build attended and unattended businesss processes.

 Features:
+* Separation Of Concerns: we keep framework implementation separate from business logic code.
+* Reusability: you can use it for any kind of process.
+* Maintain and upgrade: easy to maintain, customize and upgrade framework independently of business code.
+* Exception Recovery and Retry: recover from exceptions and retry failed transaction or continue.
+* Audit: keep track of the robot's work, with as much detail and privacy as you choose.

+Details:

 * composed of configurable functional components called Workblocks.
 * using *State Machine* layout with Workblocks in each state.
 * offering high level exception handling and application recovery.
+* offer a mechanism to abort process execution in certain cases where continuing is distructive
 * keeps external settings in *Data\Config.xlsx* file and Orchestrator assets.
 * pulls credentials from *Credential Manager* and Orchestrator assets.
 * takes screenshots in case of application exceptions.